Frontline Socialist Party

 The Frontline Socialist Party (abbrv.
-FSP; පෙරටුගාමී සමාජවාදී පක්ෂය; முன்னிலை சொஷலிசக் கட்சி) is a communist party in Sri Lanka.
+FSP; පෙරටුගාමී සමාජවාදී පක්ෂය; முன்னிலை சோஷலிஸக் கட்சி) is a communist party in Sri Lanka.
 It was launched on 9 April 2012 by dissident members of the Janatha Vimukthi Peramuna.

 Stalwarts of the party claim that they are part of an attempt to revive the socialist struggle in Sri Lanka.
 The secretary-general of the party is Premakumar Gunaratnam.

 History

 The FSP claims that the Janatha Vimukthi Peramuna had lost its revolutionary thought built by Rohana Wijeweera since the beginning of his campaign.
 They claim that the JVP now relies on government coalitions rather than revolutionary socialism.

 Premakumar Gunaratnam was the leader of the Deshapremi Janatha Viyaparaya in Trincomalee and worked as a secondary revolutionary leader of the JVP.
 He was at the odds of the party for the lack of revolutionary purpose after Wijeweera's death in 1989.

 In April 2012, internal crisis within the party heated up between hardline socialist Gunaratnam and the party leader Somawansa Amarasinghe.
 As a result, the party’s media unit was shut down once a majority of the members extended their support to Gunarathnam.
 The women’s wing and a majority of the students' wing and the youth wing extended their support to Gunaratnam.